hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-for-uefi.md

 ```bash
 dd bs=4M if=/path/to/archlinux.iso of=/dev/sdX && sync # where X is your device number
 ```

-If you are unsure which `sdX` device to copy the ISO too then run `dmesg | tail` just after you plug it in.
+If unsure which `sdX` device to copy the ISO too, run `dmesg | tail` just after plugging it in.